Chicken Coop shed essentials

 Where should you put a feeder in a coop?

 Continuous feeders hang from the ceiling extending it up off the floor.
-This will keep the feed from getting tipped over and any manure out as well.
+This will keep the feed from getting tipped over and prevent any manure from getting inside.
 You will want to hang the feeder up off the ground far enough that your chickens can eat from it comfortably.

 A plastic chicken feeder hanging inside of a chicken shed coop.